annakhazan/twitter-nlp/README.md

 * Then, type `cd twitter-nlp` to move to the program repository on your local machine.
 * Next, type `python app/twitter_nlp.py` to run the program.
 * The program will prompt you to enter a subject you're interested in to run the analysis (to start, try `>>> Trump` or `>>> Tesla`).
-* In addition the summary that will be displayed in the command line, you can also find detailed information on each of the relevant tweets in the `data` folder of your local repository.
+* In addition to the summary that will be displayed in the command line, you can also find detailed information on each of the relevant tweets in the `data` folder of your local repository.